zama-ai/tfhe-rs/tfhe/docs/c_api/shortint-api.md

-# Tutorial
+# Shortint API

-## Using the C API
+## Using the shortint C API

-Welcome to this TFHE-rs C API tutorial!

-This library exposes a C binding to the TFHE-rs primitives to implement _Fully Homomorphic Encryption_ (FHE) programs.
+This library exposes a C binding to the TFHE-rs shortint API to implement _Fully Homomorphic Encryption_ (FHE) programs.

 ## First steps using TFHE-rs C API

-### Setting-up TFHE-rs C API for use in a C program.
+### Setting up TFHE-rs C API for use in a C program.

 TFHE-rs C API can be built on a Unix x86\_64 machine using the following command: